manolo/gwt-polymer-todo-list/docs/create.md

 # Create

-In this section, you'll create the Todo List project using the GWT command-line utility [webAppCreator](http://www.gwtproject.org/doc/latest/RefCommandLineTools.html#webAppCreator).
+In this section, you'll create the **TodoList** project using the GWT command-line utility [webAppCreator](http://www.gwtproject.org/doc/latest/RefCommandLineTools.html#webAppCreator).

 We assume that you've already downloaded the most recent distribution of GWT, and you have [maven](https://maven.apache.org/) installed in your system.